 - To prevent recurrence, consider changing your baby's position on the breast; insure that your bra fits well (no underwire); and that your purse, diaper bag and baby-wearing items are not digging into your breast, causing further blockage.

-A milk blister results when skin grows across a nipple pore or opening and blocks it.
-The blister is usually raised with visible fluid below.
+Nipple blisters results when skin grows across a nipple pore or opening and blocks it.
+Nipple blisters are usually raised with visible fluid below.

 - Gently wash the nipple.

 - Warm some coconut oil or olive oil and saturate a cotton ball or cotton pad with it.
 Use surgical tape or a breast pad to hold the cotton ball in place.
 Leave it on for an hour.
 Remove.